raspberrypilearning/memory/en/step_6.md

 --- /hint ---
 --- /hints ---

 + Finally, you need to add a `forever`{:class="blockcontrol"} loop around the code to generate the sequence, so that a new sequence is created for each level.
-This is how your character's code should look:
+This is how your character's code might look:

 	```blocks
 		when flag clicked